secretstartups/handbook/job-families/engineering/quality/engineering-analyst/index.html.md

 The Senior Engineering Analyst role extends the [Engineering Analyst](#engineering-analyst) role.

 * Deliver data analytics and visualization with minimal guidance and support.
-* Regular contribute to our SQL/Sisense guidelines and coding standards, make recommendations that improve our best practices and efficiency.
+* Contribute to our SQL/Sisense guidelines and coding standards, make recommendations that improve our best practices and efficiency.
 * Improve our handbook performance indicator pages content and guidelines.
 * Advocate for improvements to data quality, security, and query performance.
 * Deep understanding of how data is created and transformed into Sisense visualization at GitLab.
-* Understand data trends across data sources across Engineering.
+* Understand data trends across Engineering data sources.
 * Understand business processes and policies to improve Engineering processes and workflow.
 * Contribute to data quality improvement needs; review, optimize, and refactor data models for efficiency.
 * Proactively document Engineering Division's data-lifecycle our metrics framework in the handbook.
 * An expert in data domain of assigned Engineering Department.
 * Occasionally represent Engineering Analytics in broad company communication and announcements.
 * Occasionally contribute to the company's strategic Data direction in collaboration with the Data team.
-* Exert influence on the overall objectives and long-range goals of the Engineering Analytics team.
+* Influence the overall objectives and long-range goals of the Engineering Analytics team.

 ### Staff Engineering Analyst